 Cleft palate is a congenital or birth defect that roughly affects 1 in 800 individuals.
-One of the requisites for handling children with such craniofacial defects in the presence of a competent craniofacial team.
+One of the requisites for handling children with such craniofacial defects is the presence of a competent craniofacial team.

-As a parent or a patient seeking treatment for cleft palate – look for the following :
+As a parent or a patient seeking treatment for the cleft palate – look for the following :

-This is very essential and has been shown repeatedly that a good team gives good results for the patients… however surgeon standalone centers are not the best way to handle such craniofacial issues.
+This is very essential and has been shown repeatedly that a good team produces good results.
+However surgeon standalone centers are not the best way to handle such craniofacial issues.